Professor Carsten Welsch Prof Dr

 My QUASAR Group is carrying out R&D into healthcare technologies that help improve patient treatment.

 For example, we are developing non-invasive on-line beam monitor for proton therapy in collaboration with our clinical partners Clatterbridge Cancer Centre (CCC) and CNAO in Italy.
-More widely, through the coordination of the 4M€ EU-funded Optimization of Medical Accelerators (OMA) project, I help improve proton and ion beam cancer treatment with a large number of international partners.
+More widely, through the coordination of the 4M€ EU-funded Optimization of Medical Accelerators (OMA) project, I have helped improve proton and ion beam cancer treatment with a large number of international partners.

-Based on beam instrumentation prototypes developed over the years within my Group, I have established the company D-Beam Ltd which has become a partner of choice for beam instrumentation projects around the world.
+Based on beam instrumentation prototypes developed over the years within my Group, I have established the award-winning company D-Beam Ltd which has become a partner of choice for beam instrumentation projects around the world.

 Research Group Membership